top of page

 2. Pain When Running

-If you feel pain on the inside of your knee when running, it is usually because of chronic irritation.
+If you feel pain on the inside of your knee when running, it is usually due to chronic irritation.

 • Pes Anserine Bursitis and chronic MCL strain are the primary culprits.